 Dressing for the British weather

-As a capsule wardrobe has to take into account both lifestyle and climate I’ve got very casual clothes that can be layered depending on the temperature.
+As a capsule wardrobe has to take into account both lifestyle and climate I’ve got very casual clothes – classics that can be layered depending on the weather.

-This winter I’m living in a town in England and I’m enjoying wandering around the shops and popping into cafes.
-But I’m also looking after my grand-daughter three days a week and that means indoors it gets quite warm but walking her in the buggy it can be rather cold.
+That winter I was living in a town in England and enjoying wandering around the shops and popping into cafes.
+But I was also looking after my grand-daughter three days a week and that means indoors it was quite warm but walking her in the buggy it could be rather cold.

-I also like to go for country walks when I tend to move fast in an effort to use calories!
+I also like to go for country walks and I tend to move fast in an effort to use calories!
 So I have to plan for that too.

 Black cotton roll neck and jeans is a good basic combination for my winter.
 I can add a long black shirt for indoors or add a long grey cardigan if I need something warmer.